blairnangle/twitter-nlp/README.md

 $ ./execute_local.sh
 ```

-Provided the Twitter authentication credentials are stored in `./auth.config` in this format:
+Provided the account's Twitter authentication credentials are stored in `./auth.config` in this format:

 ```bash
 api_key="your api key"